abhishekrana/abhishekrana/README.md

 Hi 👋 My name is Abhishek
 =========================

-I am an passionate software developer, interested in building scalable services with a background in deep learning and computer vision.
+I am a passionate software developer, interested in building scalable services with a background in deep learning and computer vision.

 ### Skills